damballa/parkour/doc/intro.md

 The remote task vars (the arguments to the `map`, `combine`, and `reduce` calls) have complete control over execution of their associated tasks.
-The task vars are higher-order functions which accept the job configuration plus any explicit serialized parameters and return a task function.
+The task vars are higher-order functions which accept the job configuration plus any explicit serialized parameters as arguments and return a task function.

 In the default Hadoop Java interface, Hadoop calls a user-supplied method for each input tuple.
-Parkour instead calls the task function with the task context and the entire set of input tuples as a single reducible collection, and expects a reducible output collection as the result.
+Parkour instead calls the task function with the task context and the entire set of local input tuples as a single reducible collection, and expects a reducible output collection as the result.

 The input collections are directly reducible as vectors of key/value pairs, but the `parkour.mapreduce` namespace contains functions to efficiently reshape the